The Anatomy Of WWE Backstage Segments

 If a second camera was added, then the shot could swap back and forth between Mick and Stephanie as they spoke to each other, and that would allow us to fully absorb the details of their emotional responses.

-This style is no different, in principle, from the way matches are filmed and edited; it's simply about capturing the action.
+This style is no different, in principle, than the way matches are filmed and edited; it's simply about "capturing the action".
 In this intimate backstage setting, the emotional responses of the characters would represent "the action".

 In this re-imagined space, after Mick has been thoroughly dressed down, we see Stephanie walk away, down the opposite end of the hallway and out of frame.
 The camera zooms in and we see Mick is devastated, leaning against the wall, maybe even on the verge of tears.
 He looks up and finally notices the camera filming him from a distance.

 This adds yet another layer to his emotional devastation; he is embarrassed, realizing that the whole world has witnessed what just took place.
 He gathers himself and continues down the hallway, or he ducks into a locker-room for some privacy.
 He could also walk up to the camera and interact with the crew in an attempt to save face.
 The crew would then ask him questions about the exchange.
 Or a fellow wrestler or manager could see that Mick is distraught, and then go over to him and ask about what happened.